syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### snapSettings `Object`
 {:#members:snapsettings}

-Specifies the snap settings of the diagram.
+Defines the gridlines and defines how and when the objects have to be snapped

 ### snapSettings.enableSnapToObject `Boolean`
 {:#members:snapsettings-enablesnaptoobject}

-Enables or disables the snap to object
+Enables or disables snapping nodes/connectors to objects

 #### Default Value